TheOdinProject/curriculum/nodeJS/express-basics/Express-Introduction.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:
+- Describe Express and Node's main benefits.
-- Describe the relationship between Node.js and Express.
+- Describe the relationship between Node and Express.
 - Explain what a module is and how Express fits in.
 - Import and create modules.
 - Describe asynchronous APIs.
 - Describe and create route handlers
 - Describe and use middleware.
 - Describe error handling in Express.
--
+- Describe what the main parts of an Express app might look like.

 ### Assignment